Vowel shift: US examples

 One of the several major vowel shifts that is currently underway in the US is the Northern Cities Vowel Shift.
 This change pattern is characterized by the longer and lower vowels moving forward and upward, while the shorter vowels move downward and backward.
-This vowel rotation, for example, is noticeable as the vowel sound in “coffee” is moving toward the vowel in “father.”
+This vowel rotation, for example, is noticeable as the vowel sound in "coffee" is moving toward the vowel in "father".
 While there are undoubtedly several other change patterns that define the shift in the Northern Cities, they are diffusing throughout the North in a unique manner, and are inherently different from dialect shifts taking place in other regions.

-In addition to the Northern Cities Vowel Shift, the dialect change patterns that are taking place in the South also indicate undeniable pronunciation changes in the region.
+In addition to the Northern Cities Vowel Shift, the dialect change patterns that are taking place in the South also indicate pronunciation changes in the region.
 In contrast to the changes in the North, however, the Southern Cities Vowel Shift is characterized by the shorter, front vowels moving upward and adopting the characteristics of traditionally longer vowels.
-To exemplify this Southern vowel change, the vowel in the word “bed” is commonly used, as the “e” moves upward and gains a glide and causes the word to be pronounced more like “bayd.”
+To exemplify this Southern vowel change, the vowel in the word "bed" is commonly used, as the "e" moves upward and gains a glide and causes the word to be pronounced more like "bayd".